ssaunier/ssaunier.github.io/_posts/2015-01-07-dump-a-postgresql-production-database-and-mount-it-locally.markdown

 ## Your database is on [Heroku](https://www.heroku.com/postgres)

-You can add this rake tasks to your code:
+You can add this rake task to your code:

 <script src="https://gist.github.com/ssaunier/8c88cbdce09d47581975.js"></script>